What Type of Refrigerators Are Best for Your Kitchen?

 This is the classic refrigerator model that has been offered for decades.

-You can get a refrigerator with two doors, one for the fridge and the top for the freezer, or just a one-door option with an inner-door for the freezer.
+You can get a refrigerator with two doors, one for the fridge and the top for the freezer, or just a one-door option with an inner door.

 Because it's a classic, most manufacturers sell some form of this model.

-However, it's not seen as the sexiest option these days so some top brands like Fischer and Paykel don't even make a top freezer refrigerator.
+However, it's not seen as the sexiest option, so some top brands like Fischer and Paykel don't even make a top freezer refrigerator.

-One advantage it does offer is that that you can find plenty of retro-style refrigerators in this configuration.
+One advantage it offers is that you can find plenty of retro-style refrigerators in this configuration.

-Brands like Smeg, Kenmore, Chambers, and Galanz offer these trendy refrigerators in a variety of fun colors, and mostly in the top-freezer configuration.
+Brands like Smeg, Kenmore, Chambers, and Galanz offer these trendy refrigerators in various fun colors, mainly in the top-freezer configuration.

 Bottom-Freezer Fridges

-Besides side-by-side refrigerator style, bottom-freezer refrigerators are also emerging as a very popular model.
+Besides side-by-side refrigerator style, bottom-freezer refrigerators are also emerging as a prevalent model.

-In fact, bottom -reezers are increasingly more popular than top-freezer styles and some manufacturers don't even make a top-freezer model.
+Bottom -freezers are increasingly more popular than top-freezer styles, and some manufacturers don't even make a top-freezer model.

 If you love retro-style refrigerators, choices are a bit more limited with bottom-freezer configurations, but you should still be able to find some options.